SoftwareAG/sag-unattended-installations/03.test/ActiveTransfer/1005/testActiveTransferLocal1/readme.md

    1. Note: first run will take some time as it installs everything necessary
 6. Open a browser to [IS Administration](http://localhost:48155) (or change port if you changed the port prefix)
    1. Test the jdbc pools, they should work
+7. Open a browser to [Active Transfer Administration](http://localhost:48191) (or change port if you changed the port prefix)
+   1. Begin exploring Active Transfer functionality...